 For many search marketers, there’s no lower hanging fruit than the phone call, especially in industries where consumers usually talk to a sales agent to make a purchase.
 Think about the fact that calls convert at 10 times the rate of clicks and you’ll begin to get a sense of the potential.

-With Invoca’s Voice Marketing Cloud, search marketers have the data and tools they need to drive more calls, increase conversion rates, and improve every aspect of their paid search advertising.
+With Invoca’s call tracking and analytics platform, search marketers have the data and tools they need to drive more calls, increase conversion rates, and improve every aspect of their paid search advertising.

 Here are seven steps to driving more revenue from search advertising with Invoca.

 If your company does significant business over the phone you need call attribution.
 Knowing which campaigns, keywords, and landing pages are driving conversions – online and offline – is your only hope of increasing ROI.

 How do you do it?
 Invoca integrates with Google Analytics and AdWords so you can see the entire customer journey: from keyword, to click, to call, and finally to sale.

 Invoca generates unique tracking phone numbers you can use for your call-only ads and call extensions.
 You can also populate your website and landing pages with dynamic tracking numbers that capture all the attribution data you need.
 Using URL parameters, you can track just about anything you want with each call.
 This includes common UTM and ValueTrack parameters like:

 - Match type